Press or Pat? The Best Application Techniques for Applying Skin-Care

-Washing your face morning and night is a no-brainer.
-Exfoliating?
-We slough away dead skin cells, like clockwork, once a week.
-And, our skin-care accessories (read: masks, serums and moisturizers) are applied in proper order — always.
-We pretty much have our skin-care routines down to a science, or so we thought.
+From cleansing and exfoliating to moisturizing and masking, we thought we had our skin-care routines down to science.
 While we know exactly what products to apply when, it turns out there are also tips, tricks and techniques for how to apply those products.
-To get the scoop on best practices and how to get the most out of our skin care products, we turned to board-certified dermatologists Dr. Morgan Rabach from LM Medical NYC and Dr. Sapna Palep of Spring Street Dermatology.
+To get the scoop on best practices to get the most out of our skin-care products, we turned to board-certified dermatologists Dr. Morgan Rabach from LM Medical NYC and Dr. Sapna Palep of Spring Street Dermatology.
 Ahead, they share how you should go through the motions of applying your skin-care routine.

 Harsh or Gentle?
 How to Cleanse

 When it comes to washing your face, a quick splash of water and ten-second foam doesn’t necessarily do the trick.
-To make sure that you’re getting your face as clean as possible, take your makeup off before cleansing; face wash doesn’t double as a makeup remover.
+To make sure that you’re getting your face as clean as possible, take your makeup off before cleansing; most face washes don't double as a makeup remover.
 Once that’s said and done, let the water heat up to a lukewarm temperature.
 “Lukewarm water is best because hotter water can take off too many oils from your face, leaving it dry,” says Dr. Rabach.
 Dr. Palep explains that lukewarm water opens up your pores a bit and lets the active ingredients penetrate deeper.
-That being said, she warns against using water that is too hot.
-“Hot water can open up your pores too much and break down your skin cells and the barrier.”

 Rub or Pat?
 How to Apply Serums and Moisturizers

 Once your face is clean from the day’s grime, Dr. Rabach recommends getting started on serums while your skin is still slightly damp to help seal in extra moisture, especially if you have dry skin or eczema.
-Once you have your serum in-hand, you can put the product in your hands or directly onto your face.
+Apply the product in your hands or directly onto your face.
 Focus most of the product on your cheekbone area because that’s typically drier than the forehead, chin and nose.
 Don’t forget to bring it down your neck and décolleté, either.

 Once your serums have had a minute to absorb, you can move on to applying your moisturizer.
 When it comes to technique, Dr. Palep explains that pressing or patting your moisturizer (and serums) will help the active ingredients penetrate deeper into your skin’s surface.
 “The warmth from your hand is sometimes just enough to open up your pores a little bit.”
 She explains that your pores actually have little muscles, called arrector pili, that open up with a little warmth, whether from water or your hands.